Seekatar/seekatar.github.io/_posts/2026-02-11-docker-onbuild-secrets.md

 ---
-title: Using Docker ONBUILD to Keep Secrets Out of Base Images
+title: ONBUILD Can Keep Secrets Out of Docker Images
 tags:
  - docker
  - dotnet
+ - nuget
+ - onbuild
  - security
  - buildkit
-excerpt: How ONBUILD and BuildKit secrets solved the problem of leaking NuGet credentials in a shared base image
+excerpt: Avoid baking secrets into base images by using Docker's ONBUILD instruction combined with BuildKit secrets.
 cover: /assets/images/leaf1.jpg
 comments: true
 layout: article
-key: feb-11-2026
+key: 20260211
 ---

 ![image]({{ page.cover }}){: width="{{ site.imageWidth }}" }

 ## The Problem

-We have a custom .NET SDK base image that is built once, pushed to our container registry, and then used by many downstream service Dockerfiles.
-This base image needs to configure a private NuGet feed so that downstream builds can restore internal packages.
-The original Dockerfile looked like this:
+We have custom .NET SDK base image, that sets up the build environment for all our applications.
+In the Dockerfile, we create a `NuGet.config` file for accessing our private NuGet repository.
+Originally we baked in a Personal Access Token (PAT), and used a multistage Dockerfile to avoid leaking the PAT.
+This is fine, except PATs expire, and then stuff breaks.

+To solve that we decided to use Managed Identities in the Azure DevOps pipeline so we never have to worry about expiring credentials.
+The problem with that is that the NuGet credentials aren't known when the base image is built.
+What we need is a way to have common code in the base Docker file, but pass in the credentials at build time.
+The Dockerfile ONBUILD instruction to the rescue!

 ```dockerfile
 ARG sdkVersion=9.0